course-details-portlet

 General competence:

-• The student can apply their psychological knowledge and skills towards their self-care.
+• The student has knowledge of how to apply psychological knowledge and skills self-care.

 • The student has broad knowledge and an ability to reflect about the relationship between their personal and relational characteristics as well as their academic competence to practice the role of a psychologist.